andersonopt/website/content/blog/product-release-notes-3-26-20.md

 ![](/images/NewGeoAnalysisStatusNotification.png)

-## Buildable acres data will show in parcel table after geo analysis run without refresh
+## Buildable Area (Acres) Now Immediately Viewable in Parcels Table

-Once you run Geo Analysis, you will now be able to immediately view/add in the 'Buildable Area (Acres)' column in the parcels table and see acreage values.
+You will now be able to immediately see the 'Buildable Area (Acres)' column and calculated values for each parcel in the parcel table after running Geo Analysis.

-Previously, a browser refresh was required before the buildable area (acres) column would be available to add to the parcels table.
+Previously, a refresh was required to stamp the acreage on the parcels.

+* Not seeing that column in your table?
+Make sure you've added it via the 'Columns' button on the right.

 ![](/images/BuildableAreaCalc.png)